skx/webserver-attacks/README.md

 Rules contain a descriptive piece of text, then a series of regular expressions to match against particular headers.
 For a rule to match each component of that rule must match.

-For example you might wish to report against HTTP POST requests to missing PHP scripts, and the followign rule would do that:
+For example you might wish to report against HTTP POST requests to missing PHP scripts, and the following rule would do that:

      {"method":"POST","status":"404","path":"\\.php","description":"POST to missing PHP"}